 As humans, we’re creatures of habit and routine.
 But while some habits are good for us, others can negatively impact our mental and physical health.

-There’s never a bad time to work on developing positive habits or to break some old ones.
-But it’s worth keeping in mind that altering your behaviour isn’t something that happens overnight – it can take time and determination.
+There’s never a bad time to work on developing positive habits or to try breaking some old ones.
+But it’s worth keeping in mind that altering your behaviour isn’t something that happens overnight – it will likely take time and determination.

-The good news is that the journey to breaking negative habits and developing positive ones is often enjoyable too.
+The good news is that the journey to breaking negative habits and developing positive ones is often enjoyable.

 Unhelpful habits that you want to change or quit could be anything from smoking or drinking, to spending too much time on your smartphone.
-While habits you might want to adopt could include things like doing daily exercise, reading more, or getting up an hour earlier each morning.
+While habits you might want to adopt could include things like doing regular exercise, reading more, or getting up earlier in the morning.

 Often, leaving a negative habit behind and forming a positive one go hand in hand, as breaking a negative habit is often much easier if we have a positive one to replace it with.

 If you’re looking to make 2024 a time of personal growth and change, then read on to find out more about how to break unhelpful habits and form positive ones.

 What are habits and how are they formed?

 A habit is a behaviour that we repeat regularly or routinely and have ‘settled into’ – so much so that we usually do it subconsciously.